googlecartographer/rfcs/text/0000-cloud-based-mapping.md

 #### Visualization of SLAM results

-The current state of affairs is documented in the appendix section “Visualization of SLAM results”.
 Here we outline how rviz can visualize intermediate SLAM results when cartographer_grpc is used.

 In addition to the gRPC methods that are needed to push sensor data and local SLAM results into *cartographer_grpc*, *cartographer_grpc* will offer all the necessary gRPC methods to allow the *cartographer_node_grpc* and *cartographer_node_offline_grpc* to back the topics and ROS services that *rviz* relies on for visualization.